OurVoiceUSA/HelloVoter/docs/Canvassing-FAQ.md

 ### Will you integrate with cloud storage other than Dropbox?

-Eventually, Our Voice USA will code a server-side application to be used with the app that you can host anywhere.
-Or better yet - you can code this and share it with everyone!
-We appreciate any contributions.
+Our Voice USA has a server-side application in development to be used with the app that you can host anywhere.

 ### How many people can be on a canvassing team?